antaed/gvim_config/README.md

-# gVim Config on Windows
+# My gVim for Windows config

 ![screenshot](https://repository-images.githubusercontent.com/221772262/3b133600-08e1-11ea-9918-69150027f6ef)

-This repository contains my gVim config for a new computer and it is based on my own work flow as a web developer (in PHP, JavaScript, HTML, CSS).\
+This repository contains my gVim configuration for a new Windows computer, it is based on my own work flow as a web developer (in PHP, JavaScript, HTML, CSS) and it includes:
-The repo includes:

 * my **gvimrc**
-* my **vimfiles** directory (including plugins, my theme, my snippets, my syntax files, etc.)
+* my **vimfiles** directory (which also includes my custom theme, my snippets and my syntax files)
-* my font of choice
+* script to add [Vim Renamer](https://github.com/qpkorr/vim-renamer) to Windows Explorer context menu
 * script to remap CapsLock to Ctrl/Esc
-* script to add [Vim Renamer](https://github.com/qpkorr/vim-renamer) to Windows Explorer context menu
 * script to replace the Vim icon
+* the font of my choice

 **Disclaimer**\
 *I created this repository for my own needs and I highly recommend that you check it thoroughly before installing it on your system.
 I am not responsible if something goes wrong, so use at your own risk.*

 <br/>

+## Installation

-## Step 1 - Prequisites
+### Step 1 - Prequisites

 Download and install:
 * [gVim](https://github.com/vim/vim-win32-installer/releases)